Stewart Smith — Jed’s Other Poem

 Grandaddy’s sophomore record, The Sophtware Slump (2000).
 Note the sticker that reads “Named one of the ten best records of the year that you didn’t hear—Spin Magazine, January 2001.”
 The water-damaged pages of this album booklet don’t fully open anymore, thanks to Hurricane Sandy.

 My introduction to Grandaddy came via their Sophtware Slump closing track “So You’ll Aim Toward the Sky” which was available on Napster, but mislabeled as an unreleased Radiohead rarity dubbed “Far away.”
-I was entranced by the song—and certain it wasn’t Radiohead.
-I was eager to learn who had actually created and performed this track.
-Thankfully I eventually was able to identify it, and in doing so introduced myself to the previously unknown world of Grandaddy.
+I was entranced by the song—and certain that it wasn’t Radiohead.
+I felt compelled to learn who had actually created and performed this magical track.
+Thankfully, I did eventually identify it, and in doing so introduced myself to the previously unknown world of Grandaddy.
 I absolutely fell in love with The Sophtware Slump.
 It became a late night staple while working on my student graphic design projects.
 I listened to the entire album end to end more times than is reasonable for sanity.
 If I were in a coma I’d still be able to sing every lyric.
-(In my mind, at least.)
+(In my mind, at least.
+I don’t think coma patients often sing aloud.)
+I was hooked.
+Fan for life.

-I enjoyed the idea of using a seemingly expressionless interface to espouse emotional lyrics—during that time in college I’d been making art in general that held a digital nostalgia; a throwback to my grammar school days playing with actual Apple ][s and old arcade games.
+I liked the idea of using a seemingly expressionless interface to espouse emotional lyrics.
+During that time in college I’d been making art in general that held a digital nostalgia; a throwback to my grammar school days playing with actual Apple ][s and old arcade games.
 But I would put this concept away for a few years, graduate from UConn, and move to Brooklyn, before picking it back up again.
 In early 2005 with an eBay-purchased authentic Apple ][+ in hand, I was ready to reinvestigate this singing command line.
 The Apple model I received wasn’t quite as fancy as the one I’d played on as a kid; it had a generic screen rather than the original monochrome Apple display.
 There was no RAM expansion, modem, printer card, or minuscule character card.
 But it would do.
+I got to work experimenting.

 Attribution